TadeoDGAguilar/PBHBeta/docs/Installation.md

 # Installation

-There are 4 options to install, or use, `PBHBeta`:
+To install PBHBeta, you have the following options:

-You can use `PBHBeta` in Google Colab, please see the Section Using Google Colab in Requirements.
+1. Using PBHBeta in Google Colab: Please refer to the "Using Google Colab" section in the Requirements documentation for instructions on how to use PBHBeta within the Google Colab environment.

-On the other hand, you can visit the GitHub code repository, download the source code here or clone it as follows:
+2. Cloning the GitHub Repository:
 ```{code-block}
 ---
 emphasize-lines: 1